 - Whether you are entitled to spousal maintenance.
 This depends principally on the recipient’s needs, own income and ability to earn income as well as what the payer can afford to pay.

 - What will happen to savings, investments and debts.
-Perhaps surprisingly all are considered as part of the matrimonial pot.
+Perhaps surprisingly, all are considered as part of the matrimonial pot.
 Serious debt and bankruptcy can have serious implications for the financial settlement on divorce, and legal advice should always be sought in circumstances where the bankruptcy of one of the parties is a real or possible risk.

-- Have all the finances really been considered?
+Have all the finances really been considered?

-- Then there is the issue of pension value and this includes any private pensions and the state pension which can have an added value.
-Many people are surprised to realise that a pension can be even more valuable than a property, so don’t underestimate the importance of looking carefully into this area.
+- Then there is the issue of pension value, and this includes any private pensions and the state pension, which can have an added value.
+Many people are surprised to realise that a pension can be even more valuable than property, so don’t underestimate the importance of looking carefully into this area.

-- Does the proposed split address your financial needs?
+Does the proposed split address your financial needs?

 Does the settlement address your housing needs?
 Does it consider what you will need in terms of expenditure per month?
 Does it address your future needs in retirement, whenever that might be, even if still a long way off?

-- Does the settlement meet the needs of any children of the relationship?
+Does the settlement meet the needs of any children of the relationship?

 If you have children make sure you have thought about how much it costs to look after them both now and in the future, as they get older.
 Also, think about the cost of them continuing to study once they leave school and how they will support themselves.

-- Have you seen ALL of the financial information from your ex and is it accurate or is anything being hidden from you?
+Have you seen ALL of the financial information from your ex, and is it accurate, or is anything being hidden from you?

 Make sure that the documents you do see make sense and the figures add up.
-In most cases we encourage clients to go through a process of disclosure.
+In most cases, we encourage clients to go through a process of disclosure.
 You can do this voluntarily or, if you are asking the courts to make a decision on your finances, it will be a prerequisite.
-You do this by completing a Form E – we have a useful video talking you through what’s required in the Form E here.
+You do this by completing a Form E – we have a useful video talking you through what’s required in Form E here.

-- Does it give you a good long-term solution ?
+Does it give you a good long-term solution ?

-Lastly, ask yourself whether in the long run you will be able to manage.
+Lastly, ask yourself whether, in the long run, you will be able to manage.
 Does the divorce settlement cover unexpected eventualities that can arise in life, such as big expenses?
-Don’t make the mistake of having jam today, lump sum of a £10,000 may seem like a lot of money, but not if it will be your only income or asset.
+Don’t make the mistake of having jam today.
+A lump sum of £10,000 may seem like a lot of money, but not if it will be your only income or asset.

-Can I get a divorce without a financial settlement?
+Can you divorce without a financial settlement?

-It is always advisable to get a financial settlement before you or your partner remarry as the needs of the parties will change at this point.
-It is important to speak to your lawyer if you plan to remarry or live with a new partner as they will be able to advise how this will affect your financial settlement.
+It is always advisable to get a divorce financial settlement agreement before you or your partner remarry, as the needs of the parties will change at this point.
+It is important to speak to your lawyer if you plan to remarry or live with a new partner, as they will be able to advise how this will affect your financial settlement.

 Do the grounds for divorce affect any settlement?

 Not really.
-The main way the grounds might affect a financial settlement is the length of time it takes to reach an agreement (for example if you use the grounds of 5 years separation).
-The behaviour of the other party (for example their adultery) will have no material impact on the financial settlement.
+The main way the grounds might affect a financial settlement is the length of time it takes to reach an agreement (for example, if you use the grounds of 5 years separation).
+The behaviour of the other party (for example, their adultery) will have no material impact on the financial settlement.